-The Ethics and Compliance program is designed to promote an organizational culture that encourages ethical conduct, a commitment to the Bechtel values, and compliance with the law.
-Corporate Policy 100, Governance, Policy 102, Ethical Business Conduct, the Bechtel Code of Conduct booklet, and related policies and management instructions constitute the Bechtel standards of conduct.
+The Ethics and Compliance Program is designed to promote an organizational culture that encourages ethical conduct, a commitment to the Bechtel values, and compliance with the law.
+Corporate Policy 100, Governance, Policy 102, Ethical Business Conduct booklet, and related policies and management instructions constitute the Bechtel standards of conduct.

 The Chief Ethics and Compliance Officer (CECO) designs, maintains, and manages the Ethics and Compliance Program, including the Bechtel Ethics HelpLine, and provides functional guidance to the network of business-based ethics and compliance officers (E&C Officers).
 The CECO establishes the base parameters of a Bechtel-wide ethics awareness and legal compliance training program designed to assure that all employees understand the Bechtel values and standards of conduct.
 The E&C Officers implement the company-wide requirements in their organizations and are responsible for assessing the organization's unique business needs and establishing appropriate GBU compliance training requirements in coordination with the GBU Principal Counsel and the CECO.